scorpido74/azure-docs.nl-nl/articles/data-factory/compute-linked-services.md

 ```

-### <a name="example---using-existing-interactive-cluster-in-databricks"></a>Voor beeld-een bestaand interactief cluster gebruiken in Databricks
+### <a name="example---using-existing-interactive-cluster-in-databricks"></a>Voorbeeld - Bestaande interactieve cluster gebruiken in Databricks

 ```json
 {